New Trends In Human Computer Interaction

 - Very helpful in situations where hands are preoccupied, and speech is not an option.

-- Eye gaze movement is significantly faster than any other gesture movements.
+- Eye gaze movement is significantly faster than any other gesture movement.

 - This technique collects large amounts of accurate and precise data for gesture recognition.

-- Enhanced accuracy of recognition with the help of neural network.
+- Enhanced accuracy of recognition with the help of the neural network.

 - Uses two neural networks in parallel to map different features to ensure consistency between the obtained results.

-- Can adopt to various lighting conditions either indoor or outdoor.
+- Can adapt to various lighting conditions either indoor or outdoor.